Donklord/BrewAssist/README.md

 <h5><i> Program Use </i></h5>
 Using the program requires some knowldege about what recipie you want to build.
 But in general you can follow this procedure below.

+Please note: there is a known bug with the table (Hops and grains table) not populating the ingredient characteristics afer selecting them.
+All you have to do is click on any cell in the first column.
+I am currently looking into alternatives.

 <ol>
   <li>Choose what beer style you are trying to create from the style selector</li>